Trendiest Houseplants for 2020 - Including a Classic Comeback

 Houseplants will remain a high demand product in 2020 as the indoor garden trend continues to take hold across the country.
 The ease in which consumers can procure the coveted variety of living decor through online stores, amazon, and Etsy only fuels the desire to add to growing collections.

 So what's hot in houseplants?
-Fiddle Leaf Fig has been at the top of the list for the past several years, and Philodendron Monstera and Swiss Cheese Vine Plants are not expected to slow down in popularity this year either.
+Fiddle Leaf Fig has been at the top of the list for the past several years, with Ficus Audrey quickly gaining ground as one of the most coveted plants of 2020.
+Philodendron Monstera and Swiss Cheese Vine Plants are not expected to slow down in popularity either.
 What's new are plants with attractive foliage like Maranta's, Alocasia, Watermelon and ginny peperomias.
 Another trend, plants that harmonize with blue tones like Snake Plants, Calatheas, and Dracena Limelight.
 Tropical fruit trees, including Meyer Lemon, Avocado, and Olive trees, are among the top five plants purchased by millennials.

 The big winner this year will be the money tree, this little gem has been deemed the trendiest plant of the year due to its petite nature, decorative braided stem, and ties to Feng Shui practice.
 Chinese Money Plants or Friendship Plant is a great house plant because its plantlets can be trimmed with a sharp knife and passed along to a friend.
 However, let's not forget the tried and true air-purifying peace lily.
 The peace lily will have a comeback this year, gracing even the most modern of homes with their elegant deep green leaves and large white flowers.
 In addition to the peace lily's versatility to match any decor, they are sought after for their ability to remove benzene, toluene, xylene, trichloroethylene, ammonia, and formaldehyde toxins from the air of your home.